 Robb is a MRC Career Development Fellow.
 He did a PhD in Neural Science at New York University supervised by Paul Glimcher.
 He was a postdoc at University College London at the Wellcome Trust Centre for Neuroimaging with Ray Dolan and Peter Dayan before setting up his lab at the Max Planck UCL Centre for Computational Psychiatry and Ageing Research.
-Robb is interested in subjective feelings like happiness and sadness, and how feelings related both to the events in our lives and to our future decisions.
+Robb is interested in subjective feelings like happiness and sadness, and how feelings relate to events in our lives and to future decisions.
+Robb received the 2018 Spence Award For Transformative Early Career Contributions from the Association for Psychological Science.

 Bastien uses computational modelling and neuroimaging to examine the relationship between experienced utility and decision making, and the role of emotions in decision making and learning.
 He did his PhD in economics at Paris Panthéon-Sorbonne University under the supervision of Mathias Pessiglione and Guillaume Hollard.
 In his PhD research, he asked how cognitive fatigue, occurring after many hours of cognitive work (e.g., a workday), alters economic decisions (e.g., the consumption-saving trade-off).
 Bastien has taught a course in neuroeconomics since 2013 for the Eco&Psycho Masters degree at Paris 1 Panthéon-Sorbonne.